lucaedomosconi/HVDC/README.md

 ```
 export(<final time step>, <number of processes>)
 ```
 with `<final time step>` being the index of the last time step and `<number of processes>` equal to the desired number of processors.
-Moreover,  the file `rho.m` contains a function that generates a plot of the value of the charge density rho over time.
+Moreover,  the file `rho.m` contains a function that generates a plot of the value of the charge density rho over time at the points specified in the .h file.
 The usage is the following:
 ```
-rho(<refinement level>,<cube side lenght>)
+rho(<refinement levels>,<cube side lenght>)
 ```
-where the refinement level refers to the elements selected by the `rho_idx` variable, and the cube side length is usually set to 0.001.
+where `refinement levels` is a vector with the refinement levels of at the nodes selected by the `rho_idx` variable, and the cube side length is usually set to 0.001.